upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Results

-which represents the equivalent radius derived by Peaceman considering isotropic permeabilities, square grid, single-phase flow, and the well located at the center of an interior cell \cite{peaceman1978interpretation}.
+which coincides to the Peaceman well model considering isotropic permeabilities, square grid, single-phase flow, and the well located at the center of an interior cell \citep{peaceman1978interpretation}.
 Therefore, we are able to estimate the pressure drop between any location in the reservoir and the sink cell by Eq. \eqref{eq:head_loss_Peaceman}.
-Figure \ref{fig:head_loss_line} shows the pressure distribution inside the reservoir presented in Fig. \ref{fig:head_loss} as a function of the diameter, where a total pressure drop of 1.9798\,MPa has been obtained.
-Note that the pressure approximation matches the reference solution.
+Figure \ref{fig:head_loss_line} shows the pressure distribution inside the reservoir presented in Fig. \ref{fig:head_loss} as a function of the diameter, where we can note that the pressure approximation for the reservoir cells matches the reference solution (real reservoir pressure), while the central cell presents the greatest contribution to the discrepancies due to the well modeling approximation.

 Once a fixed pressure is applied at the boundaries, the numerical head loss of the system can be computed by using the pressure value in the producer cell.
-In order to obtain a theoretical head loss of 1.9613\,MPa, we set in Eq. \eqref{eq:head_loss_Peaceman} the values of $h=1$\,m and $\Delta x=\Delta y$.
-We remark that in this experiment a value of $r=500$\,m is considered, and hence, the parameters $r_w$ and $q$ vary with the grid size.
-Table \ref{tab:head_loss} reports the numerical head loss at time $t=182.64$ days obtained by the \textit{upstreamFoam} considering different grid sizes.
-The results show that the solver provides accurate estimates of head loss with low errors when compared to the theoretical values.
+In order to obtain a theoretical head loss of 0.49\,MPa, we set in Eq. \eqref{eq:head_loss_Peaceman} the values of $h=1$\,m and $r_w = 0.1$\,m.
+We remark that in this experiment a value of $r=500$\,m is considered.
+Table \ref{tab:head_loss} reports the average error between the numerical pressure obtained by the \textit{upstreamFoam} and the reference at time $t=182.64$ days considering different grid sizes, with $\Delta x=\Delta y$.
+The results show that with the proposed solver it is possible to obtain accurate estimates of head loss with low errors when compared to the theoretical values.